AntonioMartinezFernandez/k8s-resources/ckad-resources.md

 -o yaml --- Output a YAML formatted API object.

-# --dry-run --- By default, as soon as the command is run, the resource will be created.
+--dry-run=client --- By default, as soon as the command is run, the resource will be created.
 If you simply want to test your command, use the --dry-run=client option.
 This will not create the resource.
 Instead, tell you whether the resource can be created and if your command is right.
 ```

 ### Internal DNS